mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ''''''''''''''

 This section is about errors when reading or writing to a server.
-For errors when checking servers, see `network error when calling ismaster`_.
+For errors when checking servers, see `network error during server check`_.

 Network error when reading or writing
 `````````````````````````````````````

-When an application operation fails because of
-any network error besides a socket timeout,
+To describe how the client responds to network errors during application operations,
+we distinguish two phases of connecting to a server and using it for application operations:

+- *Before the handshake completes*: the client establishes a new connection to the server
+  and completes an initial handshake by calling "isMaster" and reading the response,
+  and optionally completing authentication
+- *After the handshake completes*: the client uses the established connection for
+  application operations

+If there is a network error or timeout on the connection before the handshake completes,
 the client MUST replace the server's description
 with a default ServerDescription of type Unknown,
 and fill the ServerDescription's error field with useful information.

+If there is a network timeout on the connection after the handshake completes,
+the client MUST NOT mark the server Unknown.
+(A timeout may indicate a slow operation on the server,
+rather than an unavailable server.)
+If, however, there is some other network error on the connection after the handshake completes,
+the client MUST replace the server's description
+with a default ServerDescription of type Unknown,
+and fill the ServerDescription's error field with useful information,
+the same as if an error or timeout occurred before the handshake completed.

+When the client marks a server Unknown due to a network error or timeout,
-The Unknown ServerDescription is sent through the same process for
+the Unknown ServerDescription MUST be sent through the same process for
 `updating the TopologyDescription`_ as if it had been a failed ismaster outcome
-from a monitor: for example, if the TopologyType is ReplicaSetWithPrimary
+from a server check: for example, if the TopologyType is ReplicaSetWithPrimary
 and a write to the RSPrimary server fails because of a network error
 (other than timeout), then a new ServerDescription is created for the primary,
 with type Unknown, and the client executes the proper subroutine for an